DevDayBe/edition-2023/README.md

-# DevDay 2023 - Got with the Flow
+# DevDay 2023 - Go with the Flow
-This repository contains all ressources provided by speakers during the Edition 2023
+This repository contains all resources provided by speakers during the Edition 2023

 ## Speaker : How to contribute